aavegotchi/aavegotchi-wiki/posts/en/staking.md

 Now you are earning QUICK and FRENS!

-Similar to Staking Uniswap GHST-ETH LP tokens, there is a risk of impermanent loss using this method as well.
+*For every 1 GHST-QUICK LP token staked in this way, you receive 14 FRENS / Day.*

+Why the huge difference in the number of FRENS earned through this method?
+Staking GHST-QUICK LP tokens has the risk of [impermanent loss](/glossary#impermanent-loss).
+You are compensated for the increased risk you take.

 ### Staking GHST on Polygon Cheetsheet!

-The following diagram shows the two different routes to staking on Polygon that we have discussed above (<a href=#staking-ghst-tokens--polygon->Staking GHST tokens</a> ; <a href=#staking-in-the-ghst-quick-pool-on-quickswap--polygon->Staking in the GHST-QUICK pool</a>).
+The following diagram shows the two different routes to staking on Polygon that we have discussed above (<a href=#staking-ghst-tokens-directly>Staking GHST tokens</a> ; <a href=#staking-in-the-ghst-quick-pool-on-quickswap>Staking in the GHST-QUICK pool</a>).

 <img class = "bodyImage" src = "/staking/GHST-to-Matic-Cheatsheet.png" alt = "GHST to Matic Cheatsheet">